diggsweden/.github/ARTIFACT-VERIFICATION.md

 # Artifact Verification Guide

-This guide explains how to verify the authenticity and integrity of artifacts produced by default DiggSweden workflows.
+Documentation for verifying the authenticity and integrity of artifacts produced by DiggSweden workflows.

-Verifying artifacts prevents tampering, ensures authenticity, and protects against supply chain attacks in your CI/CD pipeline.

 ## What Can Be Verified